Rhina Aguirre: Political activism

 In tandem with her other activities, Aguirre studied sociology and practiced social work.
-A staunch opponent of the military governments of the day, she became an early activist in the country's nascent human rights movement, joining the Permanent Assembly of Human Rights.
+A staunch opponent of the military governments of the day, she became an early activist in the country's nascent human rights movement and was a founding member of the Permanent Assembly of Human Rights in 1970.
 Forced into exile for her political activism against the García Meza regime, Aguirre took refuge in Ecuador, where she collaborated with Bishop Leonidas Proaño's Indigenous Ministry in Riobamba.
-Later, she moved to Quito, where she worked alongside local peasant and social organizations.
+Later, she moved to Quito, where she worked alongside local peasant and social movement organizations.
 Finally settling in Puyo, Aguirre was brought on as a public official in the municipality's Department of Culture.
 Around this time, Aguirre contracted toxoplasmosis, a parasitic disease transmitted by cats.
 By 1983, the condition had left her entirely blind in both eyes.

 With the reestablishment of democracy in Bolivia, Aguirre returned to Tarija, where she once again dedicated herself to activism in the field of human rights.
 In the absence of the hard-right military dictatorships of the 1970s and '80s, many of Bolivia's human rights activists re-oriented themselves in opposition to the neoliberal economics of the new democratic governments, which dismantled many of the country's state-run social services.
 For her part, Aguirre focused her efforts on disability rights, joining the Departmental Council for Disabled Persons in 2000, where she served as the organization's head of health and education.